 Wood around doors and windows expands and constricts causing small space where heat and cool air can leave your home.
 Place weather stripping around doors and seal windows and outlets to prevent energy loss.
 If you have a fireplace, make sure the fluke is close to prevent the loss of heat or cool air from escaping.

 Most people enjoy a long, hot shower.
 It can be relaxing and quite therapeutic.
 It also uses up a lot of energy.
 To save money on utilities, you can turn down the temperature on the water heater to about to about 120 to 130 degrees Fahrenheit.

 If you live in an apartment, ask maintenance to adjust the temperature on your water heater.
 The less hot water you use, the less your heater will have to work, and the more money you will save.

 You will have to be more conscious of how much hot water you are using because the hot water won’t last as long.
 You can cut your 20-minute shower to about 5 minutes so that everyone in the house can have hot water when they need it.

 The U.S. Department of Energy recommends insulating your water heater.
 By this little measure, you can save on the energy this unit used by 25% or more.
 If the heater if warm to the touch, it can benefit by insulating it.
 This is such an easy process, it is foolish not to do it.
 You can purchase an insulation blanket at any hardware store.
 Wrap the water heater tightly and secure with some type of adhesive or electrical tape.

 7) Change your Air Filter

-For more information, go online to you gas or electric company for a breakdown of what are are spending on different appliances in your home.
+For more information, go online to your gas or electric company for a breakdown of what are spending on different appliances in your home.
 You can also request a free energy check up on your home.